 - Hold the single dumbbell and put it on the floor with the handle pointing horizontally.

-- Set your feet on any dumbbell side, making it about your shoulder width.
+- Set your feet on any dumbbell side, making it about your hip width.

 - Squat to enable you to hold the dumbbell with one hand.